-It’s important to look at the puppy’s own parent’s personalities as one way to help predict the puppy’s personality.
-Also, proper socialization and positive training during puppyhood will help to ensure that a puppy is well-adjust, happy, and eager to be part of the family.
+It’s important to look at the puppy’s own parents’ personalities as one way to help predict the puppy’s personality.
+Also, socialization and positive training during puppyhood will help to ensure that a puppy is well adjusted, happy, and eager to be part of the family.

-With proper socialization, a loving home, positive and consistent puppy training, and physical and mental stimulation, mini Goldendoodles make a great family companion and a good addition to most families.
+With proper socialization, a loving home, positive and consistent puppy training, and physical along with mental stimulation, mini Goldendoodles make great family companions and good additions to most families.

 Do mini Goldendoodles shed?